 The Riverfront Parks are a great amenity that are directly adjacent to Downtown San Marcos.
-Despite their location, they currently some residents feel disconnected from the Downtown Core.
+Despite their location, some residents feel that the parks are disconnected from the Downtown Core.
 Below are potential routes that could serve as parkway connectors through the use of trails, bike lanes, signage, landscaping and are priority locations for additional place-making or pedestrian improvements.